chibuzoraustine/mpw-checkout-react/README.md

 ### `MPWCheckout`

 A component that initiates the payment process.
 It provides an easy-to-use interface for both inline and popup modes.
+Requires a publicKey to be passed in the provider.

 **Props**
 - `requestBody`: An object containing the details of the payment.